Health & Safety Information

 When visiting Gore Mountain, please follow these guidelines:

-Guests are not required to present vaccination cards.
-If you aren’t feeling well or are experiencing any symptoms of COVID-19, please stay home and plan to visit us another time.
-For New Yorkers and visitors from out-of-state or another country, you can review the updated NYS travel guidelines here.
+If you are not feeling well or are experiencing any symptoms of COVID-19, please stay home and plan to visit us another time.
+For New Yorkers and visitors from out-of-state or another country, you can review the updated travel guidelines here.

 At Gore Mountain, our team is:

-- Implementing increased frequency of cleaning procedures and a deep clean at night.
+- Operating with increased frequency of cleaning procedures and a deep clean at night

-- Placing hand sanitizer stations throughout the venue.
+- Maintaining hand sanitizer stations throughout our venue

 Additional FAQs for Visitors